 Her love in dance has always been teaching since starting to teach at the age of 13 in Bath, taking warm-up exercises and slowly progressing onto taking an entire dance class.

-Charlotte joined Cirencester Ballet Club at 13 alongside her dancing in Bath to gain performance experience, additional techniques and styles.
+Charlotte joined Cirencester Ballet Club at 13 alongside her dancing in Bath to gain performance experience, additional techniques and style.

 She trained at the Royal Academy of Dance teacher training centre in Bristol and then at the RAD Headquarters in London to obtain her teaching qualifications.

-Charlotte had her own successful dance school and built the pupil numbers to over 200 before taking 5 years away from teaching to start her own family.
+Charlotte had her own successful dance school (Splash Dance Academy) and built the pupil numbers to over 200 producing several large sell out performances including Splish Splash, Splash at the movies, Alice in wonderland, Cinderella & The Nutcracker before taking 5 years away from teaching to start her own family.